 The resources below by the Dairy Council of California, are based on the 2010 Dietary Guidelines for Americans.
 These resources are consistent with the MyPlate recommendations.

-If you are looking for print materials that your children can enjoy, please visit MyPlate for Kids.
+If you are looking for print materials that your children can enjoy, please visit MyPlayte for kids.
 In that section you will find material intended for children, to teach them healthy eating habits in fun and easy ways.
 Introduce your children to the coloring sheets on MyPlate and the fun online game called the “Blast Off Game”, plus many more games.